SchumacherFM/magento1-pictureperfect/README.md

 Why do I need this?
 -------------------

-Asynchronous upload of multiple photos for multiple products via drag and drop.
+Asynchronous upload of multiple photos for multiple products via drag and drop in the backend catalog product grid.

 See the screencast: